-In the natural, we understand that many who live in the capitol of a nation have higher social standings than those who live out in the remote countryside.
-This is because a capitol is not only the political center of the nation, but is often an economic, educational, and military center.
-Furthermore, if you live or work at the national palace, or the ‘White House,’ you could hold a very high position.
+In the natural, we understand that many who live in the capital of a nation have higher social standings than those who live out in the remote countryside.
+This is because a capital is not only the political center of the nation, but is often an economic, educational, and military center.
+Furthermore, if you live or work at the national palace or the ‘White House,’ you could hold a very high position.

 All the Israelites were God’s people, who could prepare for an eternal reward in heaven.
 Some were offered higher callings than others, such as the tribe of Judah that gained the kingship.
-Yet the people who lived on Zion were in the very center of the action, because the throne of David and the worship at the ark were there.
+Yet the people who lived on Zion were in the very center of the action because the throne of David and the worship at the ark was there.